 - When do you need to replace your pillow?

 - Choose a pillow for your sleeping position.

 - Important factors we didn’t cover yet.

 Why is it crucial to have the right pillow?

 When you go to bed in the evening, the main goal is to reach a relaxing sleep during the night.
 Pillow is a critical part of this pursuit.
-You can be relaxed when your body is entirely in alignment from the knees through your spine to your head and neck.
+You can be relaxed when your body is entirely aligned from the knees through your spine to your head and neck.
 Your hip, shoulders, and chest should also be positioned in a relaxed way.
-If any of these body parts are twisting or bending, it can prevent the relaxing sleep and cause pain when you wake up in the morning.
+If any of these body parts are twisting or bending, it can prevent relaxing sleep and cause pain when you wake up in the morning.

 Choosing the right pillow is mainly depends on your needs and even on your sleeping position.
 Many factors can define what type will be perfect for you.
 In the following, try to figure them out together.
 Also, when buying a pillow, keep in mind that the right one for you doesn’t fit your partner’s or kid’s needs.
 Choose one for them carefully too.